 Piran is one of the picturesque medieval towns of Slovenia.
 Lovers of defensive walls and other architectural and cultural features from times gone by can travel in Slovenia for a week, going from one historical town to another, from the coast to Ljubljana, and from the Alps to the Pannonian Plain.

 Salt pans: the cause of flourishing economy and the source of health

 The Piran Salt Pans, established in 804, encompassed the salt pans in the area of today’s marina (Lucija, Portorož), the smaller Strunjan Salt Pans, and the larger Sečovlje Salt Pans.
 The areas of all the preserved salt pans are now landscape parks.
 At the Strunjan Landscape Park, you will find an incredible cliff towering over the sea, and at the Sečovlje Salt Pans, you can learn about the traditional salt production with guided tours and a visit to the Museum of Salt-Making.

 Water and mud from the salt pans have been used for baths and body treatments for a long time.
 Thalassotherapy can also be enjoyed in the area of the Sečovlje Salt Pans, where the Lepa Vida Spa is located.

 Salt Making Festival and the Tartini Festival

-In the town that grew on salt, there is a Salt Making Festival every year in April.
-This festival revives the former celebratory beginning of the salt-making season, when whole families went to the salt pans to work.
+Every August, Piran, a town that grew on salt, celebrates the Saltern Festival that revives the return of the saltern families from the Sečovlje saltpans, where they would spend their summers until the final salt harvest.
 The main events take place in Tartini Square, which is dedicated to the grand violin virtuoso and composer Giuseppe Tartini, born in Piran.
 Every summer, the Tartini Festival of chamber music takes place in the town.
 The town, where painters return time and again to gain inspiration, also offers a number of other events.
 Follow the calendar of events in Piran!

 Parenzana and other trails for active visitors